jeturcotte/Anticipation/index.md

 * With this, I present a simple text prediction application
   * found at https://jeturcotte.shinyapps.io/TextAnticipation/
-* The idea behind this application is to parse words up to the point where text has left off, and offer the most likely word to follow.
+* The idea behind this application is to parse words up to the point where text has left off, and offer the most likely word to follow
-* Its use is simple enough; Begin by typing and, if you like, pause long enough for the application to guess.
+* Its use is simple enough; Begin by typing and, if you like, pause long enough for the application to guess
-* It will offer the most likely next word and even let you click on that word to append it to the sentence.
+* It will offer the most likely next word and even let you click on that word to append it to the sentence
   * given that many applications offer more than one possibility, I also include what those might be
-* The result can be quite hilarious, actually, if you start it off and just let the predictive model jabber away.
+* The result can be quite hilarious, actually, if you start it off and just let the predictive model jabber away

 ---

-## A Quick Look at the Guts
+## Cleaning up the Original Corpus

-* For this project, a modestly large corpus was provided -- Blogs, News Articles and a slew of Tweets.
+* For this project, a modestly large corpus was provided -- Blogs, News Articles and a slew of Tweets
-* These were broken down into roughly 8.1 million individual sentences, which then were reinterpreted as chains of ngrams.
+* These were broken down into roughly 8.1 million individual sentences
+* These had several passes of repair made...
+  * Numbers and Punctuation and Twitter handles were removed
+  * Along with frequent abuses of excess whitespace
+  * Anything inside parentheses or brackets were removed, as being potentially interruptive to otherwise cohesive phraseology
+  * So also were run-on button smashes, like 'aaaaaaaaaaaaahhhh', reduced simply to 'ah'
+  * Various common titles, like capt., mr., mrs., et cetera were normalized

 ---

 ## Method to the Madness